walmartlabs/lacinia/docs/tutorial/database-1.rst

 became keywords (``:game_id``,  ``:summary``, etc.) in a map; meanwhile the GraphQL field names did the same conversion and everything meets together in the middle, with GraphQL fields selecting those same keys from the map.

-Meanwhile all the other ``clojure-game-geek.db`` namespace functions, expecting to operate against a map inside an Atom, are now broken.
+Meanwhile all the other ``my.clojure-game-geek.db`` namespace functions, expecting to operate against a map inside an Atom, are now broken.
 We'll fix them in the next couple of chapters.